pawel-zielinski/recipe-app-api/README.md

 ## Configure Django Custom User Model

-Note: To make it clear, last steps connected with TDD were used as examples, so
+> Note: To make it clear, last steps connected with TDD were used as examples, so
         you can delete *calc.py* and *tests.py*.

 1. Create a core app which will hold all of the central code that is important to the rest of the sub apps that you create in your system - open up terminal and within **recipe-app-api** folder type `docker-compose run app sh -c "python3 manage.py startapp core"`.

-Note: This app is going to contain anything that is shared between one or more
+> Note: This app is going to contain anything that is shared between one or more
         apps, so things like the migrations, the database.
 Putting it in one module will make it very clear where the kind of central point of all these things is.

 2. Delete files that will not be needed - *tests.py*, *views.py*

-Note: Tests are going to be listed in the **tests** folder as it makes it
+> Note: Tests are going to be listed in the **tests** folder as it makes it
         clearer where the tests are.
 You would like to keep all the tests grouped in this test folder.
 You can keep it in a file called *tests.py* but because with an app you may have multiple tests you may want to split them up into separate test files and you can only have it in a *test.py* file or the tests folder.
 You can not have both.
 If you have both in there, there will be an error.
 It is recommended putting it in a folder just so that it allows you to easily scale up your tests if necessary.

 3. Create **tests** folder within the **core** app and add there the *\_\_innit.py\_\_* file.

+---

 ### Create Custom User Manager Model

 1. Go to *settings.py* and add newly created app.
 2. Head over to **tests** and create *test_models.py*.
-3. Import TestCase from django.test and get_user_model from django.contrib.auth.
+3. Import *TestCase* from *django.test* and *get_user_model* from *django.contrib.auth*.

-Note: You can import the user model directly from the models but this is not
+> Note: You can import the user model directly from the models but this is not
         recommended with Django because at some point in the project you may want to change what your user model is and if everything is using the *get_user_model* function then that is really easy to do because you just change it in the settings instead of having to change all the references to the user model.

 4. Declare test class - `class ModelTests(TestCase):`.
 5. Create a **test case** - `def test_create_user_with_email_successful(self):`.
 6. Create sample email and password variables.
-7. Using *get_user_model()* and *create_user()* (which will be a models.UserManager
+7. Using *get_user_model()* and *create_user()* (which will be a *models.UserManager*
    method) create new user with sample email and password - `user = get_user_model().objects.create_user(email=email, password=password)`.
 8. Check if the newly created user's email is equal to sample email -